AstroChem/UVHDF5/README.md

 This step is a little more complicated, but it's mainly due to the difficulty of the many different ways CASA can be scripted.
 You have two options here:

-1. run these scripts using your own `casapy` installation
+1. run these scripts using your own `casapy` installation.
 2. run these scripts using Peter Williams' `casac` conda distribution, which is generally faster and easier to script.
+However some users have noted difficulty installing `casac`.

 Both require a little setup, so they are described separately here: